 The Ningaloo Reef contains over 250 species of coral and over 500 species of fish with numerous studies continuing and developing within the area.

 Dugongs are closely related to the Manatee and are very similar in appearance and behavior, sometimes referred to as a 'sea cow' the dugongs spend their days grazing on sea grass found locally in the Ningaloo Reef.

-The Ningaloo Reef is home to three species of turtle out of seven in the world, most commonly the Green Turtle, the Loggerhead Turtle and the Hawksbill Turtle.
+The Ningaloo Reef is home to four species of turtle out of seven in the world, most commonly the green turtle, the loggerhead turtle, the hawksbill turtle, and less frequently the leatherback turtle.
 They can commonly be found cruising around the reef in search of food.

 Introducing our star of the show, our main attraction, our largest living fishy friend of the ocean...
 The whale shark!